9 Foods That Go by Different Namesby Dorian Martin Patient Advocate

 Rocket and arugula are the same crop.
-This quick growing vegetable is related to mustard greens, cauliflower and kale.
-This peppery type of greens is a wonderful source for vitamin A, several B vitamins, vitamin C, vitamin K, copper and iron.
-It also is low calorie and a rich source of phytochemicals that help fight several kinds of cancer, including breast, cervical, colon, ovarian and prostate.
+This quick growing vegetable is related to mustard greens, cauliflower, and kale.
+This peppery type of greens is a wonderful source of vitamin A, several B vitamins, vitamin C, vitamin K, copper, and iron.
+It also is low calorie and a rich source of phytochemicals that help fight several kinds of cancer, including breast, cervical, colon, ovarian, and prostate.

 Prawns versus shrimp

 Slight differences exist between these two although they taste the same.
 A prawn is typically harvested in fresh water, tends to be larger and has claws on three pairs of legs.
 Shrimp is normally harvested from salt water, will be smaller and has claws on two pair of legs.
 They share a nutritional profile and both are good sources of selenium, vitamin B12, protein and phosphorus.

 Scallions, green onions and bunching onions

 They’re all the same.
 No matter what you call them, this vegetable is a type of allium that doesn’t form a bulb.
 Both the whites and greens can be used.
 Scallions are a good source of vitamins K, C, and A. These onions also contain several phytochemicals (including quercetin and anthocyanins) that support a healthy immune system and help prevent cancer.